Program Evaluations

 Economic Impact of Reducing Hail and Enhancing Rainfall in North Dakota

-A recent study from the NDSU Department of Agribusiness and Applied Economics (Bangsund and Hodur, 2019) describes the significant economic benefits cloud seeding provides to agricultural production in the western North Dakota counties of Bowman, McKenzie, Mountrail, part of Slope, Ward and Williams.
+A recent study from the North Dakota State University (NDSU) Department of Agribusiness and Applied Economics (Bangsund and Hodur, 2019) describes the significant economic benefits cloud seeding provides to agricultural production in the western North Dakota counties of Bowman, McKenzie, Mountrail, part of Slope, Ward and Williams.
 (Read Full Article)

 Rainfall Evaluations